 October 24, 2019

-Dr. Darren Larsen joined the Canadian Partnership Against Cancer’s Board of Directors in 2019 and serves on the Performance Committee.
+Dr. Darren Larsen joined the Canadian Partnership Against Cancer’s Board of Directors in 2019 and serves as Chair of the Performance Committee.

-During his 27 years as a family physician, Dr. Larsen has been involved in many provincial and national health IT, quality and leadership initiatives in Canada.
-He serves on multiple digital health, primary care and quality committees for Ontario Health (Quality , Digital and Cancer Care)and the Ontario Ministry of Health.
+During his 29 years as a family physician, Dr. Larsen has been involved in many provincial and national health IT, quality and leadership initiatives in Canada.
+He serves on multiple digital health, primary care and quality committees for Ontario Health (Quality, Digital and Cancer Care) and the Ontario Ministry of Health.

 Dr. Larsen obtained his Bachelor of Science degree at the University of Alberta, Medical Doctorate at the University of Calgary and holds a Master’s Certificate in Physician Leadership from York University’s Schulich School of Executive Management.